Conference organization

 Who chooses the locations for the Evolution Meetings, and how do they decide?

-The location is decided by the executive councils of all three societies, with input from the Joint Meeting Committee (JMC).
-The Chief Meeting Officers research potential locations, obtaining information on costs of conference facilities, services, and accommodations (hotels and dorms), and then report their findings to the JMC and the council.
-The Chief Meeting Officers do an enormous amount of work getting proposals from different conference facilities, negotiating with them, and working with them to put on a successful conference.
+The location is decided by the executive councils of all three societies, with input from the Joint Meeting Committee (JMC).The Meeting Officers research potential locations, obtaining information on costs of conference facilities, services, and accommodations (hotels and dorms), and then report their findings to the JMC and the council.
+The Meeting Officers and professional meeting coordinator do an enormous amount of work getting proposals from different conference facilities, negotiating with them, and working with them to put on a successful conference.
 That JMC and the council consider the following issues when they decide on the venue:

 Why don’t we have the meetings at universities anymore?